Lvdl1999/ProgrammeerProject/DESIGN.md

 Next to using recipes from this API the users can also add their own recipes.
 This will be handled through a rester service.
 A user can submit their email-address and add a recipe.
 The recipes will be stored online on a separate database.

--A list of database tables and fields (and their types) if you will use a database Waaruit bestaat de tabel als iemand een eigen recept submit?

-...
+### Database tables and fields

-Email address/name to sign up?
+-Email address/name to sign up

-Title of the recipe
+-Title of the recipe

-Name of the publisher
+-Name of the publisher

-Image url (possibly no url because user will want add their own image?)
+-Image url (possibly no url because user will want add their own image?)

-Ingredients of this recipe
+-Ingredients of this recipe

+### Discussion points:
+-Searching option seperated for API & DB search?
+Or user can search in both at the same time

+-Using SQlite on phone for user recipes?

+-Same Recipe Class voor API & DB?

+-Put recipes in listviews?
+(Adapter)